 How do you set a value-based price?
 Dolansky provides the following advice for entrepreneurs who want to determine a value-based price.

 - Pick a product that is comparable to yours and find out what the customer pays for it.

-- Find all of the ways that your product is different from the comparable product.
+- Find ways that your product is different from the comparable product.

-- Place a financial value on all of these differences, add everything that is positive about your product and subtract any negatives to come up with a potential price.
+- Place a financial value on these differences, add everything that is positive about your product and subtract any negatives.

 - Make sure the value to the customer is higher than your costs.

 - Justify the price to customers, which might include reaching out to them.

 - For an established market, its current price range will help educate you on customers’ price expectations.